Perl/perl5/cpan/CPAN-Meta-YAML/t/README.md

 TestML data files are organized into three directories:

-* t/tml-spec — these test files are provided by the YAML spec maintainers and should not be modified except to skip testing features that CPAN::Meta::YAML does not support
+* t/tml-spec — these test files are provided by the YAML spec maintainers and should not be modified except to skip testing features that YAML::Tiny does not support

-* t/tml-local — these test files are CPAN::Meta::YAML's own unit tests; generally new
+* t/tml-local — these test files are YAML::Tiny's own unit tests; generally new
 test cases for coverage or correctness should be added here; these are broken into subdirectories, described later